JiriVales/agroclimatic-factors/README.md

 Output: geojson/shapefiles with calculated agroclimatic factors

-Description and more informations in my master thesis: (link will be available soon)
+Description and more informations in Wiki and in my master thesis (link will be available soon)